 When I think of man cave furniture, I think of leather, wood and all things manly.
 Unfortunately for my man, this isn’t my style of choice for our home.
 Give me all the pretty!
 Did I say our home?
 Yikes!
 That’s where the man cave furniture comes in.
 Sometimes you just need to bend a little in marriage and that’s what I did.

 How To Create Rusty Man Cave Furniture

 Creating a Faux Wood Plank Table Top

 The tabletop on the man cave furniture was looking a little too plain for my fancy.
 I wanted it to really be manly, so I decided to create a faux plank top by cutting grooves all across the top to look like wood planks.
 Using a square, I marked lines across the tabletop in random sizes.
 It really added to the rustic factor I was looking for on the man cave furniture.

-Using my Ryobi circular saw, I set the depth to about an 1/8 of in inch and cut grooves all across the top of the wood table.
+Using my Ryobi circular saw, I set the depth to about a 1/8 of an inch and cut grooves all across the top of the wood table.
 After a quick sanding and cleaning, it was ready for paint.

 Painting The Base Color of the Man Cave Furniture